php-runtime/runtime/README.md

 If you want to use this application in a CLI environment, you need a `Runtime` that knows how to run an `Acme\Application` object and print the output on CLI.
-If you want to use it with Nginx/PHP-FPM then you need another `Runtime` that converts the application's output to a HTTP response.
+If you want to use it with Nginx/PHP-FPM then you need another `Runtime` that converts the application's output to an HTTP response.

 ## Why is this a good thing?

 Since your application is not connected to the global state, it is very portable.
-It is easy to create a `Runtime` to run the application with Bref, Swoole or ReactPHP without making any change to the application itself.
+It is easy to create a `Runtime` to run the application with Bref, Swoole or ReactPHP without making any changes to the application itself.

 Since most modern PHP applications are based on Symfony's HttpKernel, PSR-7 or PSR-15 we don't need too many different runtimes.
 This organization holds many PHP packages with runtimes for the most popular environments.
-It is not "*the source of all runtimes*", but rather a temporary place where runtimes can live before they move in to Bref/Swoole/RoadRunner etc.
+It is not "*the source of all runtimes*", but rather a temporary place where runtimes can live before they move into Bref/Swoole/RoadRunner etc.

 All runtimes have hard dependencies to make installation easier.
 Everything should "just work".

-Read more at the [Symfony documentation](https://symfony.com/doc/5.3/components/runtime.html).
+Read more at the [Symfony documentation](https://symfony.com/doc/current/components/runtime.html).

 ## Available Runtimes